|

 that the per-channel sampling rate for each of the two channels would be one-half

-and possibly as high as 464 kHz.
-Firmware to enable this capability is planned
+Firmware to enable this capability is under consideration

 for future release; we welcome user comments as to how useful it would be.